What Makes a Good Location?

-Regardless of the type of unit we are planning for, we are still looking for the right demographics for a Round Table Pizza restaurant franchise.
-“We look at household counts, income, number of families and children,” says John Dyer, Senior Manager of Business Development and Franchise Sales.
+Regardless of the type of unit we are planning for, we are still looking for the right demographics for a Round Table Pizza restaurant franchise .
+“We look at household counts, income, number of families and children,” says John Dyer, Director of Franchise Development and Real Estate.
 “We’re also looking for a median household income that allows families to buy “the last honest pizza” on a regular basis.

 Dyer works with Round Table’s broker network to identify the sites that have proven to work best for us.
 Primarily we seek out shopping centers anchored by big-box retail stores like Target, The Home Depot, Lowe’s and … We prefer endcap locations but Round Table also works with inline locations when necessary.
 There are some freestanding building sites, but those are less common.